kataw/kataw/README.md

 Kataw is a javascript toolchain with high focus on performance, and it's main goal is to unify functionality that has previously been separate tools.

-This project is still under development by one main developer and a chinese volunteer that would be happy with a [contribution on OpenCollective](https://opencollective.com/kataw).

 A demo of a JS / TS printer (*WIP*) can be [tested here](https://kataw.github.io/kataw/kataw_print/)

 This is what Kataw can do: